configcat/docs/website/docs/sdk-reference/kotlin.md

 ### Custom Cache

-You have the option to inject your custom cache implementation into the client.
-All you have to do is to implement the `ConfigCache` interface:
+The _ConfigCat SDK_ stores the downloaded config data in a local cache to minimize network traffic and enhance client performance.
+If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can implement the [`ConfigCache`](https://github.com/configcat/kotlin-sdk/blob/main/src/commonMain/kotlin/com/configcat/ConfigCache.kt) interface and set the `configCache` parameter in the setup callback of `ConfigCatClient`.
+This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.

 ```kotlin
 class MyCustomCache : ConfigCache {